Goldlionren/IPEX-LLM-Gemma3-OpenwebUI/README.md

 # IPEX-LLM-Gemma3-OpenwebUI

+---

+This project is powered by [Intel's IPEX-LLM](https://github.com/intel/ipex-llm), especially the `llama-gemma3-cli.exe` tool for local multimodal inference.
+Huge thanks to the IPEX-LLM team for bringing native LLM acceleration to Intel GPUs.

+> llama-gemma3-cli.exe is part of the IPEX-LLM ecosystem and enables efficient multimodal inference on Intel Arc and Core Ultra GPUs.

+---

 This project provides an OpenAI-compatible API wrapper for local inference using llama-gemma3-cli.exe, enabling smooth integration with Open WebUI to interact with Gemma 3 models such as Gemma 3 27B.

 Unlike traditional inference solutions based on NVIDIA GPUs, this implementation is optimized for Intel GPU acceleration, supporting: